eve102/eve102/README.md

 ❗️if i ignore your whispers its either i was offtab or afk!! ❗️

-DNI: problematic people, z10s , i forgot what else to list so brb still i rememebe
+DNI: problematic people, z10s , soha dni.  i forgot what else to list so brb still i rememebe

 <!---